reactway/scss-bundle/README.md

 > **Warning**
 > scss-bundle still works for use-cases without @use directive, but to support new SCSS module sytem [a bigger rewrite would be needed](https://github.com/reactway/scss-bundle/issues/90#issuecomment-619390804).
-Thus, we are archiving the project and if someone wants to take it over, please open an issue.
+Thus, we are not archiving the project to be read-only, but we will not contribute to it.
+In case someone wants to take it over, please open an issue.

 # scss-bundle